john-magee/CommandQuery.Framing/README.md

 ### Creating a Command Handler
 * A Handler is used for gettting, inserting, updating, or deleting data from your database.
 * The DomainEventPublisher is used to publish messages accross your domain.
-* Ideally commands should be encapsulated and should not call other commands.
+* Ideally, commands should be encapsulated and should not call other commands.
 * If you need to query for data then it should be part of the command encapsulating the functionality.
 ```cs
     public class CreateWidget : IAsyncHandler<CreateWidgetMessage, CommandResponse<string>>